5 Interview Tips You Should Know

 Expert interviewers know which questions to ask to find out not only about applicants’ skills but also about how they think, how they view the world, and how committed they are to getting the job done while still preserving some sense of balance in life.

-Job interview tip #1: It is important to prepare yourself properly for an interview so that you will feel relaxed and confident, and will project your confidence to the employer.
+Job interview tip #1: It is important to prepare for the interview in advance so that you will feel relaxed and confident.
+Research common interview questions, investigate the company’s social media accounts, get directions to your interview location and prepare a copy of your resume and a pen and paper to bring with you.
+Your preparedness will project your confidence to the employer.

-Job interview tip #3: Keep in mind that you are not asking for a job; you are actually trying to sell your services, a given quantity of useable energy of a certain quality, from which the employer can make a profit.
-An employer hires you not as a favor to you, but because he/she wants what you have to offer.
+Job interview tip #3: Keep in mind that you are not asking for a job; you are actually trying to sell your services and prove that you are their ideal candidate.
+An employer hires you not as a favour to you, but because he/she thinks you’d be a great fit for the role.

-Job interview tip #4: An individual goes to a job interview with two objectives: to sell his/her services and to collect information concerning the job and the company.
-The interviewer also has two objectives: to collect information which will help in predicting the individual’s future performance, and to provide information about the job and company.
+Job interview tip #4: An individual goes to a job interview with two objectives: to sell his/her services and to collect information and review the job description and the company.
+The hiring manager also has two objectives: to collect information which will help in predicting the individual’s future performance and to provide information about the job and company.
 Both have the further goal of checking personal chemistry: “Do I want to work with this person?
 Do our corporate philosophies fit?”

 Job interview tip #5: The impression you leave with an interviewer should not end when the interview does.
 Send a thank you note!
-It is a simple way to stay fresh in the employer’s mind and to show good manners.
-It is also an excellent opportunity to reinforce a point, bring up anything you forgot in the anxiety of the interview, and again to emphasize how much you want the position.
+It is a simple way to stay fresh in the employer’s mind and demonstrate your communications skills.
+It is also an excellent opportunity to reinforce a point, to answer any questions that you may have forgotten in the anxiety of the interview, and again to emphasize how much you want the position.

 Whether or not you get a particular job offer is not fully within your control; however, doing everything you can to portray yourself as a worthy candidate is something you can control.